admintimiyaki/data-science-ml-portfolio/README.md

 The goal of this portfolio is to:

-1. Demonstrate technical competence in implementing learning models.
+1. Demonstrate implementing models.
-2. Apply Linear Regression for prediction tasks and evaluate performance using r squared and residuals.
+2. Apply Linear Regression for prediction tasks and evaluate performance using r squared.
 3. Apply naive bayes for text classification using accuracy metrics.
-4. Interpret model performance and identify factors influencing predictions and present results professionally.
+4. Interpret model performance and identify factors influencing predictions, then present results professionally.

 ---